 Propane Price Seasonal Patterns: When Prices Rise and Fall (2026)

-Each line is a calendar year of EIA monthly residential propane prices, plotted against month.
-The seasonal shape is consistent: high January-February, low August-September.
-The amplitude varies year to year, driven primarily by winter severity, inventory levels going into October, and crude oil context.
-Source: EIA M_EPLLPA_PRS_NUS_DPG monthly archive.
+Each line is one heating season of EIA monthly residential propane prices, October through March (the months the survey publishes).
+The seasonal shape is consistent: the October open is the cheapest published reading and February is the modal peak month.
+The amplitude varies season to season, driven primarily by winter severity, inventory levels going into October, and crude oil context.
+Source: EIA M_EPLLPA_PRS_NUS_DPG monthly archive, verified 10 June 2026.

 When is the cheapest month, on average?

-Source: EIA M_EPLLPA_PRS_NUS_DPG, calendar years 2016 through 2025 averaged.
-Months with the same name across years are arithmetic mean.
+Source: EIA M_EPLLPA_PRS_NUS_DPG, published readings 2016 through the 2025-26 season close, arithmetic mean per month.
+The survey publishes October through March only.
 The pattern holds across all years; the level shifts.

 When the pattern breaks